BlueBirdBack/100-Days-of-GPTs/Day-59-Action-Geo.md

 ### Description

-I'm open-source with an awesome API, so I've got your geocoding covered.
+I've got your geocoding covered.
 Just enter any address and get the exact GPS coordinates, or drop a location point and I'll tell you the address.

 ### Instructions